2018 Toronto shooting: Reactions

 Canadian Prime Minister Justin Trudeau and Minister of Public Safety and Emergency Preparedness Ralph Goodale tweeted their condemnation of the shooting and praise of the police.
 Ontario premier Doug Ford described the attack as "the most brazen shooting" of a year full of gun violence.
-Toronto Mayor John Tory called the shooting an "unspeakable act" and an attack on a city with a gun problem.
+Toronto Mayor John Tory called the shooting an "unspeakable act" and an attack on a city with a gun problem, and called on the federal government for a ban on handguns.
 He said he planned to discuss public safety and the legality of guns with provincial and federal officials.

 The Ministry of Foreign Affairs of Greece expressed solidarity and condolence with the city's Greektown.
 Calvary Church, located near the site of the shooting, held a prayer vigil, joined by a congregation from the nearby Madinah Mosque.

 The family of Faisal Hussain released a statement expressing "our deepest condolences to the families who are now suffering on account of our son's horrific actions".

 Several sports teams and athletes showed their support on social media with the #TorontoStrong hashtag, which was also used after the van attack in North York City Centre in April 2018.